Posted on: February 20, 2025

 Bartenders develop the ability to maintain their composure under pressure.
 As they become skilled at recognizing stressful situations and responding appropriately, assisting coworkers, or managing a crisis, bartenders gain composure.
 Bartenders who regularly take breaks and take care of their well-being are better at maintaining composure under pressure.

-Build a Killer Bartender Resume
+How To Create a Great Bartender Resume

 • Add bartending skills and action words.
 There's a higher chance that your resume makes it to the hiring manager if you include lots of key skills and action words.